freeradical13/freeradical13.github.io/index.md

 #### Mitochondria

-Mitochondria are the site of aerobic respiration.
+[Mitochondria][] are the site of aerobic respiration.
 Mitochondria have an outer and inner phospholipid bilayer membrane with the space in between called the intermembrane space.
 The area inside the inner membrane is called the mitochondrial matrix.

 #### Plants

-Plants are autotrophs or self-feeders, meaning they generate their own chemical energy from sunlight through the process of photosynthesis.

-Unlike animals, plants have a cell wall made of cellulose.
+[Plants][] are autotrophs that generate their own chemical energy from sunlight through the process of photosynthesis.
+They have a cell wall made of cellulose.

-Phototropism is the directional growth of plants towards light.
+[Phototropism][] is the directional growth of plants towards light.

 ##### Chloroplasts

 [Chloroplasts][] are the site of [photosynthesis][] which uses light energy, water, and CO<sub>2</sub> to synthesize organic compounds such as sugars.
 Like mitochondria, chloroplasts have two phospholipid bilayers.
 Within the inner membrane, in the fluid called the [stroma][], chloroplasts are further divided into sacs called [thylakoids][] which are arranged into stacks called [grana][] (a single stack being a granum).
 [Chlorophyll][] molecules in the thylakoid membranes absorb light and the [Calvin cycle][] uses that energy to synthesize organic compounds.

-Plants have leaves which include mesophyll cells that contain chloroplasts.
+Plants have leaves which include [mesophyll cells][] that contain chloroplasts.
 CO<sub>2</sub> enters the leaf through pores called stomata (singular stoma).

 The basic formula for photosynthesis is: <code>6CO<sub>2</sub> + 12H<sub>2</sub>O + Light energy → C<sub>6</sub>H<sub>12</sub>O<sub>6</sub> + 6O<sub>2</sub> + 6H<sub>2</sub>O</code>